AlexLoucks/twilio-challenge/server/README.md

 # Github Repo Stars API Server

 ### Running instructions:
 * It is assumed that the machine running this has docker and make installed.
-If not, follow the instalation instructions [here], and run `brew install make` to install make in order to make use of the Makefile. <br/>
+If not, follow the instalation instructions [here](https://docs.docker.com/get-docker/), and run `brew install make` to install make in order to make use of the Makefile. <br/>

 1. Clone this repo:
     ```git clone https://github.com/AlexLoucks/twilio-challenge.git```